Request Your Dental Sealants Consultation

 Proudly serving Chelmsford and surrounding towns.

 Although dental sealants are often recommended for young children, anyone with teeth can have tooth decay.
 By the time they have reached the age of 45, almost 70% of adults have lost at least one tooth.
-So dental sealants can also be extremely beneficial for adults.
+So, dental sealants in Chelmsford can also be extremely beneficial for adults.

 Periodontal disease and tooth decay are the leading causes of tooth loss among adults.
 Poor oral hygiene is the typical cause for both conditions.
 You can help to lower your risks by maintaining an oral routine at home that involves regularly brushing, flossing, and maintaining a healthy diet.
 Genetics are also a factor.